Francis T. Brooke: Career

 After admission to the bar in 1788, Brooke traveled westward to the Ohio River and practiced in Monongalia and Harrison counties (in what after the American Civil War would become West Virginia).
 However, Brooke returned to the Chesapeake bay area and was elected Commonwealth’s Attorney (prosecutor) for Essex County, Virginia, where he also had a private legal practice and would be was elected to the House of Delegates in 1794.
 Two years later he moved nearer his family's home in Fredericksburg and won election to the State Senate in 1800.

-After the Revolution, Brooke remained active in the Virginia militia and was promoted to the rank of major in 1796, lieutenant colonel in 1800 and brigadier general in 1802.
-He was an original member of the Virginia Society of the Cincinnati.

 In 1811, fellow legislators elected Brooke a judge of the Supreme Court of Appeals, his fellow judges made his president of that court for eight years, from 1823 to 1831.
 The legislature re-elected Brooke as judge in 1831, and he continued in office until his death on March 3, 1851.

 Personal life and death

-Judge Francis Brooke married twice, and survived his eldest son, who died in Macau.
-In 1791, Francis Brooke married Mary Randolph Spottswood Brooke (1775–1803) and their children who survived to adulthood included John Francis Brooke (1795–1849), Robert Spotswood Brooke (1800–1851) and Mary Randolph Spotswood Brooke Berkeley (1803–1875).
-The widower remarried in 1804, to Mary Champe Carter Brooke (1788–1846), who bore John Brooke (b.
-1805), Francis Edward Brooke (1813–1874) and Helen Brooke Forman (1821–1899).
-Judge Brooke was buried at the Brooke family cemetery in Spotsylvania County, where he joined his first wife, and would be joined by other family members.
-His grandson, also Francis Taliaferro Brooke (1846-1913), would join the Confederate States Army as a private and survive the American Civil War, in which the family lost all their enslaved property.
+Brooke married twice, and survived his eldest son, who died in Macau.
+In 1791, Francis Brooke married Mary Randolph Spottswood Brooke (1775–1803) and had at least children.